-By law when the debt is paid your details must be removed immediately.
-Additionally when six years have passed all details must be erased in order to remove any possible negative influence regarding future credit, loans or mortgage applications.
+When the debt is paid your details must be removed immediately.
+Additionally when six years have passed all details must be erased to avoid any problems with future credit, loan or mortgage applications.

-CIRBE – complied by the Banco de España
+- CIRBE – complied by the Bank of Spain

-If you have paid the debt that is shown on the list or there is an error and the debt never existed, you must request in writing that your name be removed from the debtor list.
+If you have paid the debt that is shown on the list, or there’s an error and the debt never existed, you must request in writing that your name be removed.
 Remember to include as many details as possible in order for the company to take action and remove your name as soon as possible.

-Unfortunately many people continue to appear on a debtor list but with a 0 euro debt!
+Unfortunately many people continue to appear on a debtor list but with a zero euro debt!

-When the company doesn’t remove your name, or doesn’t do so in an acceptable timeframe, then you should make an official complaint via the Spanish Data Protection Agency – you can do this online at the official website.
+if the company doesn’t remove your name, or doesn’t do so in an acceptable timeframe, then you should make an official complaint via the Spanish Data Protection Agency online at the official website.

 If you agree that the debt is correct, then it’s up to you to pay it and then request that your details are removed from the list.

-Don’t forget that it’s easy to get your name onto a debtor list and a lot harder to get your name removed – it takes time, paperwork and patience.
+Don’t forget that it’s easy for your name to appear on a debtor list and a lot harder to get your name removed: it takes time, paperwork and patience.